 Your PMO can be your best partner when “business as usual” becomes quite unusual.
-Read on to learn how, plus get some tips on how the other big topic before this crisis began — Agile project and project portfolio management (PPM) — can prepare you for the unexpected and come out of the other side better than ever.
+Read on to learn how, plus get some tips on how the other big topic before this crisis began — Agile portfolio management — can prepare you for the unexpected and come out of the other side better than ever.
 And, for the record, these tips can apply during other challenges, too.

 Why Your PMO Is Your Biggest Ally

 In multiple regions throughout the United States and other countries, many organizations have sent their staff home to comply with health professionals’ and governments’ recommendations to practice social distancing.
 That means that many of those who maintained an in-office team have now found themselves managing a remote staff.
 This can be intimidating for management that prefers to have their teams where they can see them.
 It can be just as stressful for employees who have never worked at home or are supervising children while working at home.

 Everyone is making adjustments and that’s where your PMO becomes the knight in shining armor.
 They know every project in every portfolio.
 They know the resources, the budgets, the timelines and the capacity.
 They know the customer expectations and the employee limitations.
 Your PMO is your library, your planner, your orchestrator.

 For the PMO team, the new developments simply do not register the same way because they are already used to managing disruption and turning it into business value.
 Here are some ways your PMO can help management during times of shifting agendas and new remote working situations: